griccardos/sweep/README.md

 ## Thumbs

 Space and symbol layer (hold) on left thumb
-Tab on other left them
+Tab on other left thumb

-Enter and navigation layer (hold) on right thumb Backspace/delete on other right thumb
+Enter and navigation layer (hold) on right thumb
+Backspace/delete on other right thumb

 ## Homerow mods

 Similar order as standard keyboard.
 Shift on pinky
 Ctrl on ring finger
 Alt on middle finger
 Gui on index finger

 ## Symbol layer